Rajat117/aws-guide/DynamoDB/Overview.md

 ## Characteristic
 - No extra cost(no use of WCU or RCU).
 - TTL is enabled per row (a TTL column gets added with timestamp)
-- Deletes expired items withing 48hrs.(Even from GSI/LSI)
+- Deletes expired items within 48hrs.(Even from GSI/LSI)
 - Only option to recover data would be streams.(only if they are not expired as well :joy:)

 # DynamoDB CLI